markvarga21/studentManager/README.md

 ### - Frontend -

 This connects the applications backend with the user.
-It was built using React JS and for the styling Tailwind CSS was applied.
-The frontend stores the uploaded selfie and displays it in the student table row.
-This is achieved using <a href="https://firebase.google.com/docs/storage">Firebases's Storage</a> service.
+It was built using React JS and for the styling Tailwind CSS was used.

 The frontend also has the ability to inform the user about an error or exception in a custom error panel.

-Finally, there is a minimal authentication service which is also provided by <a href="https://firebase.google.com/docs/auth">Firebase</a>.
+Finally, there is a minimal authentication service which is provided by <a href="https://firebase.google.com/docs/auth">Firebase</a>.
 For accessing the application please reach out to me, for granting you access to the application, because its strictly restricted to the previously added users by me.

+The frontend is also containerized using Docker, and can be found on this repository: <a href="https://hub.docker.com/r/markvarga21/studentmanagerfrontend">link</a>.

 <a href="https://github.com/markvarga21/studentManagerFrontend">Link to the frontend repository</a>